am225723/couplestherapy/SUPABASE_SETUP_INSTRUCTIONS.md

 5. Paste it into the SQL Editor
 6. Click **Run** to execute the script

-This will create all tables with the `Couples_` prefix and set up all Row Level Security (RLS) policies.
+This will create all tables with the `Couples_` prefix and set up basic Row Level Security (RLS) policies.

+### Part B: Couple Join Fix (Required for pairing)
+1. In the same **SQL Editor**, click **New Query** again
+2. Copy the entire contents of `supabase-couple-join-fix.sql`
+3. Paste it into the SQL Editor
+4. Click **Run** to execute the migration

+This adds the `join_code` column and updates RLS policies so partners can find and join each other securely.

 ## Step 2: Verify Table Creation